Your credit scores affect many important aspects of your life. From the moment you open your first charge account, you enter into the world of credit.

 As the largest portion of the formula, the payment history on an individual is extremely important.
 Late payments, missed payments, underpayments and other issues related to making payments on accounts are all incorporated into this section of the credit score.

 As debt accumulates, the balances are closely monitored by the credit bureaus.
-Each person has a limit to how much they can borrow.
-That limit is determined by consumers themselves.
+You have a limit to how much you can borrow.
+That credit limit is determined by your credit profile.
 If you take out a credit card and run up a $5,000 balance, then pay that balance off, you have proven your ability to service the debt.

 If you make minimum payments on accounts and add additional credit cards in your name, the unused portion of those credit limits will help boost your credit score until you start using up the available credit, at which time the balances will begin hurting your credit score.